2DGD-F0TH/2DGD_F0TH/chapters/004_Project_Management.md

 Your IDE, if advanced enough, should already be able to warn you of a high cyclomatic complexity.

+\begin{pitfall}
 Be mindful that cyclomatic complexity may have issues of "over-estimation" or "under-estimation", depending on a case-by-case basis.
+McCabe's cyclomatic complexity is far from a "silver bullet" that will suit all your needs, but as all other metrics, it can give a pointer over where refactoring may be necessary.
+\end{pitfall}

 ### Code Coverage